SEND Information Report

 9. WHAT IS THE EXPERTISE OF STAFF TO SUPPORT CHILDREN AND YOUNG PEOPLE WITH SEND AND HOW DO WE CONTINUE TO TRAIN THEM.
 HOW DO WE SECURE SPECIALIST EXPERTISE?

 - Jenny Swift is Head of Learning Support.
 She manages the day to day running of the department including the Specialist Provision for ASC.
 She has the National Award for SEN Coordination (NASENCO) and postgraduate qualifications in SEN in schools.

 - Elizabeth Lockhart runs our Inclusion Provision for children with more significant mental health and medical needs who are reintegrated into school or who require a modified curriculum.
 She leads on our provision for children with SEMH needs.

 - Staff are encouraged to continue to train as part of their own performance management, and we regularly undertake in house training on specific issues.

-- Many members of staff have undertaken Team Teach training, which is a method of behaviour de-escalation and management.
+- Many staff members have undertaken Team Teach training, which is a method of behaviour de-escalation and management.
 We will also use the Specialist Teacher for ASD from the Local Authority to run some whole school training on ASD.

-- As part of our middle and upper school liaison meetings we run termly training for all staff on different aspects of SEND Practice.
+- We run regular training for all staff on different aspects of SEND Practice.

 - We have a large team of LSAs who access the wide variety of BEST SEN training on areas such as Dyslexia, ASD, ADHD and behaviours, Speech and Language and Visual Stress.